 Greyhound Support Transport

 Greyhound Support Transport is a Florida 501c3 non-profit.
-Since the end of racing in Florida, we have shifted our goals to rehabbing medically needy greys, taking returns and placing newly retired greys into permanent homes.
+Since the end of racing in Florida, we have shifted our goals to working with PRO racing adoption groups to find homes for healthy retired racers joining us in the US from the UK.

 We have a Amazon wishlist!
 Can you help?